social-science-data-editors/guidance/Data_citation_guidance.md

 >    Inter-University Consortium for Political and Social Research, Ann Arbor, MI.
 >    ICPSR05404-v1. https://doi.org/10.3886/ICPSR05404.

+Citations to primary data can sometimes be hard to construct.
+If the data provider has a suggested citation, then you should use it.
+Alternatively, you can construct as per the above examples, for instance, as noted on the [AEA style guide](https://www.aeaweb.org/journals/policies/sample-references):

+> Bureau of Labor Statistics.
+2000–2010.
+“Current Employment Statistics: Colorado, Total Nonfarm, Seasonally adjusted - SMS08000000000000001.”
+United States Department of Labor. http://data.bls.gov/cgi- bin/surveymost?sm+08 (accessed February 9, 2011).

 ### Tools
 No tool is perfect, but you will likely find the one that works for your particular workflow.
 Some examples for specific software: